 - Mumbai: Formerly Bombay.
 Somewhat controversial, as Bombay is not an Indian city colonised by Europeans, but rather a city built by the Portuguese from scratch - and anyway, everyone still calls the associated film studios "Bollywood", not "Mollywood".

 - Even the change itself has not been uniformly applied to government institutions.
-There is still a university in Mumbai called IIT Bombay.
+There is still a university in Mumbai called IIT Bombay, while some foreign languages (Spanish, French) still use the classic name.

 - This caused some confusion in Indian restaurants in the UK with many dishes such as Bombay potatoes and Bombay duck being renamed, though often some would be Mumbai and others Bombay.
 Thankfully this has largely been undone and they are back to the original Bombay name.